 San Francisco is a fabulous City but like all City’s the weather can have a big impact on how enjoyable your trip will be.
 Cold weather and heavy rain can ruin a trip if unprepared. and extreme heat can make city visits quite uncomfortable.
 So what is the weather like in San Francisco?

 San Francisco’s Climate is an interesting one.
 Its geographical location creates an extremely unpredictable climate.
-To the west is thousands of miles of uninterrupted ocean and to the west large hot dry plains.
-The hills of San Francisco is where these two opposites meet.
+To the west is thousands of miles of uninterrupted ocean and to the east large hot dry plains.
+The hills of San Francisco are where these two opposites meet.
 The hot dry plains suck in cool air from the pacific which can cause the infamous San Francisco fog.

 One thing to note about the Climate though is its tendency toward Micro Climate Changes!
 What the hell is that?
 Basically small changes in location (and time of day) can have dramatic differences in weather.

 Take one day we had in late May.
-We ate breakfast in North Beach outside in beautiful morning sun.
-We walked up Lombard Street to catch the Cable car to union Square.
+We ate breakfast in North Beach outside in the beautiful morning sun.
+We walked up Lombard Street to catch the Cable car to Union Square.
 In the Queue, it began to rain.
 We shivered our way over to Union Square in icy winds and rain, arriving so cold we had to shelter in a nearby Coffee shop for warmth.
-After an hour or two we ate lunch on a roof terrace where it was so scorching we got sunburnt and could barely touch the table surface it was so hot.
-Later on, we enjoyed Ice Cream and cold beers while we waited for our bay Cruise, on which my hands became so cold I could no longer operate my camera.
+After an hour or two we ate lunch on a roof terrace where it was so scorching hot we got sunburnt and could barely touch the table surface due to it being superheated by the sun.
+Later on, we enjoyed Ice Cream and cold beers while we waited for our bay Cruise, on which my hands became so cold I could no longer operate the camera.

-These sorts of variations are not uncommon.
+These sorts of variations are not all that uncommon.
 Layers are the order of the day, you can be freezing cold one minute and red hot the next.
+Just because you are warm in the morning sun do not assume shorts and a T-shirt are all you will need!

 Fog is another big weather issue in San Francisco, but that varies with the seasons so we will address that later.